keithbmccall/fetch-dogs/README.md

 2. Install yarn@3.4.1
 3. In terminal navigate to project directory
 4. run `yarn install && yarn start`
-5. Page should open automaticall but in the event it does not, then open browser and hit `http://localhost:1212/`
+5. Page should open automatically but in the event it does not, then open browser and hit `http://localhost:1212/`